ForestAdmin/documentation/getting-started/development-workflow.md

 {% tab title="Django" %}
 {% hint style="danger" %}
 This is the documentation of the `django-forestadmin` agent that will soon reach end-of-support.
-`django-forestadmin` v1 is replaced by [`forestadmin-agent-django`](https://docs.forestadmin.com/developer-guide-agents-python) v1
+`django-forestadmin` v1 is replaced by [`forestadmin-agent-django`](https://docs.forestadmin.com/developer-guide-agents-python) v1.

-Check your agent type and version and read on or switch to the right documentation.
+Please check your agent type and version and read on or switch to the right documentation.
 {% endhint %}
 {% endtab %}

 {% tab title="Laravel" %}
 {% hint style="danger" %}
-This is the documentation of the `forestadmin/laravel-forestadmin` agent that will soon reach end-of-support.`forestadmin/laravel-forestadmin` v1 is replaced by [`forestadmin/laravel-forestadmin`](https://docs.forestadmin.com/developer-guide-agents-php) v3
+This is the documentation of the `forestadmin/laravel-forestadmin` agent that will soon reach end-of-support.
+`forestadmin/laravel-forestadmin` v1 is replaced by [`forestadmin/laravel-forestadmin`](https://docs.forestadmin.com/developer-guide-agents-php) v3.

-Check your agent type and version and read on or switch to the right documentation.
+Please check your agent type and version and read on or switch to the right documentation.
 {% endhint %}
 {% endtab %}
 {% endtabs %}